slic3r/Slic3r/README.md

 * **Ironing** top surface & many new settings to fine-tune the top surface quality.
 * A denser infill option for 1-X layers before the top solid layers to better support them.
+* Better overhangs (add perimeters if needed, slice them in opposite direction each layer).
+* Better Thin walls (anchored inside the print, no more random bits at the ends).

 ### What are Slic3r's main features?